glixingxian/Design-Pattern/bridge_pattern/bridge_pattern_structure.md

 Implementor is an interface to define behaviors.
 For a vehicle, it could be to transport something here.

-ConcreteImplementor is implementations for this behavior like transporting goods, transporting passages and so on.
+ConcreteImplementor is implementations for this behavior like transporting goods, transporting passagers and so on.

 Maybe could be easily to understand bridge pattern with its second name - Handle/Body pattern.
 Handle is the Abstraction here to handle its body (so its behaviors).
 With our example, a vehicle to handle transport!